8 Unit tests

 8.4 Testing errors

-In C++ you would normally write this stye of unit test using, for example, the functions REQUIRE_THROWS() or CHECK_THROWS() from the Catch2 test framework3.
-In the case of a Python project, you would use the raises() function from pytest4.
+In C++ you would normally write this style of unit tests using, for example, the functions REQUIRE_THROWS() or CHECK_THROWS() from the Catch2 test framework3.
+In the case of a Python project, you would probably use the raises() function from pytest4.
 While in Rust, you would probably use assert_eq!() in conjunction with Err().

 The code example below demonstrates such type of unit test in Zig.
 Notice that, inside the function alloc_error() we are allocating 100 bytes of memory, or, an array of 100 elements, for the object ibuffer.
 However, in the test block, we are using the FixedBufferAllocator() allocator object, which is limited to 10 bytes of space, because the object buffer, which we provided to the allocator object, have only 10 bytes of space.